leeprovoost/go-rest-api-template/README.md

 * [50 Shades of Go: Traps, Gotchas, and Common Mistakes for New Golang Devs](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/)

 You can work your way through those in two to three days.
 I wouldn't advise buying any books right now.
 I unfortunately did and I have yet to open them.
 If you really want to get some books, there is a [github](https://github.com/dariubs/GoBooks) repo that tries to list the main ones.

+A good project to keep on eye on to discover new Go packages and software is [awesome-go](https://github.com/avelino/awesome-go).
+The maintainers enforce strict standards around documentation, tests, structure, etc. so they are doing a brilliant job improving the overall quality of code in the Go community.

 ### Development tools